shaps80/Peek/README.md

 pod 'Peek'
 ```

-Then add a single line to your App Delegate:
+Then add a single line to your app.
+For iOS 8/9 you can add this to your AppDelegate.swift file.
+If you're using iOS 10.0+ you will need to add this to your window's rootViewController.

 ```swift
 window?.peek.enabled = true